 - Display relation detailsSelect a relation.
 Its details will be displayed on the right-hand side in read-only mode (2). - Modify display order Select a relation and use the Up and Down arrows to move it up/down within the list.
-This will define the position of the relation in the list when more than one relation is available for selection in the Web Client (3).
+This will define the position of the relation in the list when more than one relation is available for selection.